 Countless philanthropists such as Conrad Prebys, Jill Hall and the Fayman family have shaped arts and culture in San Diego.

-The late San Diego philanthropists Danah Fayman and her husband Lynn, donors at The San Diego Foundation, were known throughout the community as true champions for arts and culture in the region, supporting numerous organizations such as the Museum of Contemporary Art San Diego, Athenaeum Music & Arts Library and San Diego Foundation for the Performing Arts.
+The late San Diego philanthropists Danah Fayman and her husband Lynn, legacy donors at San Diego Foundation, were known throughout the community as true champions for arts and culture in the region, supporting numerous organizations such as the Museum of Contemporary Art San Diego, Athenaeum Music & Arts Library and San Diego Foundation for the Performing Arts.

-As their son Corey Fayman shared, “my parents believed that the arts were a unifying aspect in the San Diego community and they made it their life’s mission to strengthen the arts in the region.”
+Their son Corey Fayman shared, “my parents believed that the arts were a unifying aspect in the San Diego community and they made it their life’s mission to strengthen the arts in the region.”

 Even today, the Fayman’s impact can be seen in countless arts initiatives and institutions throughout San Diego.

 While today we know the Old Globe as a premier arts destination in San Diego, it was once an amateur theatre without the same worldwide notoriety.
-On March 8, 1978, a fire destroyed the landmark theatre and the disaster marked a turning point for the company.
-Recognizing the potential of the space, Danah, who was serving on the Old Globe Board of Directors at the time, immediately provided the funds needed to commission a study that assessed the feasibility of the Old Globe becoming a professional institution.
+On March 8, 1978, a fire destroyed the landmark theatre, and the disaster marked a turning point for the company.

 In January 1981, thanks in part to the findings of that report, the theatre’s Board of Directors established the Old Globe as a year-round professional company, initiating four decades of extraordinary growth.